Pork Tenderloin with Red Pepper Sauce

 - In a nonstick skillet, saute sweet red pepper, onion and garlic in oil until tender; add spinach and cook 2 minutes longer.
 Spread over tenderloins; sprinkle with salt and pepper.
 Roll up; tie several times with kitchen string and secure ends with toothpicks.

-- Bake, uncovered, at 400° for 45-60 minutes or until meat thermometer reads 160°.
+- Bake, uncovered, at 400° for 45-60 minutes or until thermometer reads 160°.
 Transfer to a warm serving platter.
 Let stand for 5-10 minutes before slicing.